fyellin/PuzzleSolver/README.md

 1. Find the n-th evaluator in the order we are solving them, as determined above.

-1. Calculate a regular expression that matches legal values for this evaluator's clue, taking into account
+1. Calculate a regular expression that matches legal values for this evaluator's clue.
-   - squares filled by previously solved clues that intersect this one,
-   - squares that can't contain 0 because they are the first digit of this or another clue, and
-   - other interesting facts determined by `get_allowed_regexp()`.
+   - if a square is part of a previously filled square, it must have the same value
+   - otherwise,  `get_allowed_regexp(location)` gives the legal values for this square.

 1. Call `get_letter_values()` to determine all possible values that this evaluator's still unknown variables can take.
 For each set of possible values for the variables:
     1. Evaluate the expression using the variables and their values.
-    1. If the value of the expression is an illegal result, or if the value doesn't match the regular expression, skip these values and try again.
+    1. If the value of the expression is an illegal result, or if the value doesn't match the regular expression, continue.
     1. If the value of the expression is a value we're already using for a previous evaluator and `not use_duplicates` then continue
     1. Check all constraints; if any return False, then continue.